-- (a) Before executing a contract modification authorizing changes in either a designated subcontractor or inspection or production point, you must consider the impact of the change on the contractor's ability to satisfy contract requirements.
-Use the same standards used to determine that the contractor was responsible (see FAR 9.1 and 509.1). - (b) The modification must identify the nature of the change and the effective date.
-In establishing an effective date, consider the time necessary for effected offices to take required actions.
-A good practice is to provide that orders placed before the effective date will remain in effect as written.
+- (a) Before executing a contract modification authorizing changes in either a designated subcontractor or inspection or production point, the contracting officer must consider the impact of the change on the contractor's ability to satisfy contract requirements.
+Employ the same standards that were used to determine that the contractor was responsible (see FAR 9.1 and GSAM 509.1). - (b) The modification must identify the nature of the change and the effective date.
+In establishing an effective date, consider the time necessary for affected offices to take required actions.